Financial Planning Certificate Program

 Extensions

-Students who do not complete their work in the prescribed time may purchase a one-time extension for 3-, 6-, or 9-months.
-Any additional time that is required beyond the extension requires the purchase of individual classes.
-As your enrollment time is ending, we will send you an email with information about the extension.
+Students who do not complete their work in the prescribed time may purchase a one-time extension for 3, 6, or 9 months.
+Any additional time needed beyond the extension requires the purchase of individual classes.
+Toward the end of your enrollment time, you will receive an email with information about the extension.